Symmetry classification correspondence between quadratic Lindbladians and their steady states: Derivation sketch.

 Next, note that $\cs$ is determined by a linear equation\cite{eq1,eq2}

 where $X=iH^T-M_l^T-M_g$.
-When the equation has a unique solution (unique steady state), constraints of $\cs$ can be equivalently expressed as constraints on $H$, $M_l$ and $M_g$.
+When the equation has a unique solution (unique steady state), constraints of $\cs$ are further translated to constraints on $H$, $M_l$ and $M_g$.

-For $\Le$, it is crucial to observe that $\Le$ is a highly structured matrix, which puts constraints on the structure of its symmetry transformation $U$.
+For $\Le$, it is crucial to observe that the highly structured form of $\Le$ constrains its symmetry transformation $U$.
 For generic parameters, we find $U$ takes the form $U=\sigma\otimes V$, where $V$ is a $N\times N$ unitary and $\sigma$ is a Pauli or identity matrix.
 The concrete form of $\sigma$ varies among symmetries.
 The form of $U$ has a clear physical meaning. $V$ accounts for transformations inside each of the spaces of $\sA$ and $\sB$. $\sigma$ represents possible swaps between them.
 Since $\sA_i$ and $\sB_i$ are actually the same fermion mode $\hat{c}_i$ acting on different sides of density matrix, they should be transformed consistently by $V$.
-As a result, the symmetry transformation is reduced from $U$ to $V$, which puts constraints on $H$, $M_l$ and $M_g$.
+As a result, the symmetry transformation is reduced from $U$ to $V$, which can be further translated to constraints on $H$, $M_l$ and $M_g$.

-Below we first state and illustrate the reduction of symmetry transformation.
-Then, we will perform a BL classification of $\Le$ and, with the help of these results, discuss the effects on steady state.